foaly-nr1/symfony-docs/reference/constraints/UniqueEntity.rst

         use Symfony\Component\Validator\Constraints as Assert;
         use Doctrine\ORM\Mapping as ORM;

-        // DON'T forget this use statement!!!
+        // Don't forget this use statement
         use Symfony\Bridge\Doctrine\Validator\Constraints\UniqueEntity;

         /**